 Thus, one cannot doubt that militarily, the overall trends have now gone against the Islamic State for almost a year.
 Despite the motto of remaining and expanding, an audio message released by Islamic State leader Abu Bakr al-Baghdadi in late December 2015 seemed to acknowledge the hardships the Islamic State was facing on account of the numerous forces arrayed against it.
 He predicted an increase in "seditions" and "tragedies" but asserted that this situation is that of "the victorious sect in every era."
 Even so, the desire to show an appearance of constant momentum is clear.
 To this end, the group's latest major initiative has involved the opening up of a front against rebels in the southern Syrian province of Deraa via a linked group known as Liwa Shuhada' al-Yarmouk.
 LSY was recently reorganized under the leadership of a Saudi emir dispatched by the Islamic State even as it officially denies any Islamic State connection.7 Initial gains for LSY, cooperating with another jihadist group called Harakat al-Muthanna al-Islamiya (HMI), seemed impressive with the capture of the localities of Tasil and Sahm al-Jowlan, while HMI took control of Sheikh Sa'ad, Adwan, and Jalin.
-But these advances have all been reversed as more rebel forces have become involved in the fight.9 Previous frontlines against LSY were mostly maintained by the southern Jaysh al-Fatah led by Jabhat al-Nusra and Ahrar al-Sham.
+But these advances have all been reversed8 as more rebel forces have become involved in the fight.9 Previous frontlines against LSY were mostly maintained by the southern Jaysh al-Fatah led by Jabhat al-Nusra and Ahrar al-Sham.10

 In the context of territorial losses, it is noteworthy that the Islamic State has tried to prevent and/or reverse enemy advances on multiple occasions through mobilization calls.
 These mobilization calls, which appear in the form of internal documents, have largely failed.
-Examples include a bid to stop the Assad regime, Iranian proxy militias, and Russian airpower from breaking the Islamic State's long-standing siege of Kweiris airbase to the east of Aleppo city; a mobilization call in southern Hasakah following the loss of "Some internal documents point to reductions in 'perks' in recent months.
-The clearest example was a salary cut of 50 percent for all fighters announced in a Raqqa province document issued sometime in November-December 2015."

-al-Shaddadi; and a mobilization call to stop the fall of Palmyra.b These mobilization attempts suggest the Islamic State is experiencing manpower problems.
+Examples include a bid to stop the Assad regime, Iranian proxy militias, and Russian airpower from breaking the Islamic State's long-standing siege of Kweiris airbase to the east of Aleppo city;11 a mobilization call in southern Hasakah following the loss of al-Shaddadi;12 and a mobilization call to stop the fall of Palmyra.b These mobilization attempts suggest the Islamic State is experiencing manpower problems.
 This was reflected on a wider level when the Islamic State issued a general amnesty for deserters at the beginning of October 2015.
-The personnel shortages were also evidenced by an Islamic State document that emerged last year.
+13 The personnel shortages were also evidenced by an Islamic State document that emerged last year.
 Issued in Deir ez-Zor province in eastern Syria, the document indicates that a number of Islamic State members had been seeking false medical reports from doctors in order to avoid frontline duty.